- Publish Date: 15-01-2018 / 8:27 PM

 You’ll know you’re dehydrated if your skin lacks elasticity and doesn’t bounce back quickly.
 Keep in mind that a hydrated skin should appear doughy—so if your skin looks shriveled and dry, it’s time to drink water or beverages infused with electrolytes and sodium.

 Although there are recommendations on daily water intake based on studies, the amount of water that the body needs vary from one person to another and is dependent on a lot of factors.
 Some of these factors include how active your lifestyle is, the condition of your health, and where you live.
-Because there is not a single number that is ideal for everyone, it helps to know some of these 5 dehydration symptoms and signs that you’re not getting enough water, so you would be able to adjust your intake of liquids.
+Because there is not a single number that is ideal for everyone, it helps to know some of these 5 dehydration symptoms and signs which indicates that you’re not getting enough water.